-Directions: Use the digits 1 to 9, at most one time each, to make two true statements.
-Source: Owen Kaplinsky
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make a sum with the greatest possible value.
+Source: Owen Kaplinsky and Robert Kaplinsky

 Read More »Grade 5

-Directions: Use the digits 1 to 9, at most TWO times each, to create a nine-digit number and its corresponding place values.
+Directions: Using the digits 1 to 9, exactly two times each, place a digit in each box to create a nine digit number and its corresponding place values.
 Source: Owen Kaplinsky

 Read More »Adding Fractions 7